-On 19 May 2017, Mr Davidson applied to the Electricity Review Board for a review of the ERA's decision.
-The ERA suspended its review of Mr Davidson's application during the Electricity Review Board process.
+On 19 May 2017, Mr Davidson applied to the Electricity Review Board for a review of the ERA's July 2015 decision to approve the exemption.
+The ERA suspended its consideration of Mr Davidson's application for the exemption to be revoked during the Electricity Review Board process.

-Following completion of the Electricity Review Board review in October 2018,5 the ERA restarted its review of Mr Davidson's application.
-Mr Davidson made a further submission on his application in November 2018.6
+Following completion of the Electricity Review Board review in October 2018,7 the ERA restarted its consideration of Mr Davidson's application for the exemption to be revoked.
+Mr Davidson made a further submission on his application in November 2018.8